These simple record keeping tricks can put extra money into your tax refund

 First of all, you need a record of all the INCOME you received during the year, including:

 - Rent from rental properties

 - Income from letting a room

 Note: Your employer, real estate agent or managed fund should provide you with an annual statement which summarises your earnings over the past financial year.

-Next, you’ll need a record of all your tax deductible expenses – this is where you bump up your tax refund:
+Next, you’ll need a record of all your tax deductible expenses.
+This is how you bump up your tax refund:

 - Income Protection costs

 - Charity Donations

 - Private health cover (your private health fund will send you an annual statement, or you can ring and ask them, or check at their website if you have a login.)